terrortylor/ansible_dev_machine_setup/README.md

 * external - checks out a number of external repositories

 # Externals
-## vim and neovim
+## neovim
-Check out the [repository](https://github.com/terrortylor/vim-environment) tl;dr my vim/neovim config... currently using both vim and neovim ヘ（。□°）ヘ
+Check out the [repository](https://github.com/terrortylor/vim-environment) tl;dr my neovim config...
+I've removed vim config in favour of neovim config now ヘ（。□°）ヘ

 # Stuff not automated (yet...?)
 *  Android Dev : To set up the Android SDK this is done via Android Studio as per [this link](https://facebook.github.io/react-native/docs/getting-started.html); depending on what SDK version is required.